dahim2006/Calendar-Frontend/README.md

 Basic responsive Bootstrap frontend to [Google Calendar](https://www.google.com/calendar) with backend [Google Apps Script](https://developers.google.com/apps-script/) code.

-Best suited for users (typically office users), who are more tied to their desktop email clients than to mobile and web applications, and want a quick way to set a reminder on the fly.
+Best suited for users (typically office users), who are more tied to their desktop email clients than to mobile and web applications, and want a quick way to set reminders on the fly.
-The user will receive a notification from `calendar-notification@google.com` to his Google Mail inbox on due date.
-These notifications can then be easily filtered and forwarded to any email address.
+The user will receive a notification from `calendar-notification@google.com` to his Google Mail inbox on the selected date.
+These notifications can then be easily [filtered](https://support.google.com/mail/answer/6579?hl=en) and forwarded to any other email address.

 ## Installation